The Sneaky Ways Grocery Stores Hijack Your Brain

 Now you’ll have to wander the aisles to find it, passing ten other new things you suddenly “need.”

-It’s called the “treasure hunt” experience.
+It’s called the “treasure hunt experience" (Schultz et al., Science, 1997).
 You think you’re exploring; they know you’re discovering more to buy.

 You’ve survived the aisles!
 You’re almost free!